Splendid Summer - Activities for all

 Trek to Tokyo

-To commemorate the Tokyo 2020 Olympics which have been postponed from this summer, the Hampshire School Games Organisers (SGOs) are challenging you to TREK TO TOKYO!
+To commemorate the Tokyo 2021 Olympics which have been postponed from last summer, the Hampshire School Games Organisers (SGOs) are challenging you to TREK TO TOKYO!

 This is a 6-week summer challenge asking you to complete daily physical activities and creative challenges each week.
 Earn miles for each activity you take art in and record your daily miles on the chart as you trek your way across the globe to Tokyo.